High-Resolution Ground-Based Spectroscopy (2024 – present)

 Advisor: Dr. Néstor Espinoza

-Currently, 1/f noise is a major contributor to the noise floor of the James Webb Space Telescope’s near-IR detectors.
-It manifests as vertical bands on acquired images, and this project explores reducing such noise through a Bayesian-based framework.
+Currently, 1/f noise is the largest contributor to the noise floor of the James Webb Space Telescope’s near-infrared detectors.
+It manifests as vertical bands on acquired images, similar to the simulated image shown here, and this project explores reducing such noise through a Bayesian-based framework.

 A Precision Mass Measurement of a Low-Density Saturn (2023 – present)